A quick, easier alternative to traditional stuffed pork chops recipe. Un-stuffed pork chops cook faster and taste just as delicious!Jump to Recipe

 I think most people have heard of stuffed pork chops before, but I like to make mine un-stuffed!
-The taste is so similar to a stuffed pork chop, and this is so much quicker and easier!
+The taste is similar to a stuffed pork chop, and this is much quicker and easier.
+You know I am all about the quick and easy recipes most nights.

 Growing up, my dad made this meal often.
 My mom doesn’t eat anything from a cow, so we ate a lot of chicken and pork.
 When I moved away to go to UCF for college, I would call my dad probably once per month to ask how to make these.
 There was always one step I couldn’t remember.
 Finally, when I started actually gathering my own recipes and having them organized, I wrote this one down.